A recording of crickets chirping is said to sound like a human chorus singing in harmony when the sounds are slowed down. Is this true or false?

-Although it has been circulating in late 2013, the piece in question by Jim Wilson dates to the early 1990′s.
+Although the piece circulated heavily in late 2013, the music in question by Jim Wilson dates to the early 1990s.
 The liner notes of one version of the work explains the sounds:

 Though it may sound like a synthesizer or a chorus singing; it’s the crickets themselves slowed way down, creating the effect of a choir of human voices.
 The sound created is a simple diatonic 7-note scale chord progression and melody with a multi-layered structure.